datawire/ambassador-docs/docs/pre-release/topics/install/upgrading.md

 ambassador         1/1     1            1           ...
 ```

-* Finally, if you installed using manifests, simply run the commands in the following section.
-To verify whether
+## Installed via YAML Manifests?

-manifests were used to install Ambassador Edge Stack, run the following command to see if it returns resources:
+Finally, if you installed using YAML manifests, simply run the commands in the following section.
+To verify whether manifests were used to install Ambassador Edge Stack, run the following command to see if it returns resources:
 ```
 $ kubectl get deployment -n ambassador -l 'product=aes' NAME               READY   UP-TO-DATE   AVAILABLE   AGE